 Originally I did not collect RPN calculators.
 I bought them

 because I used them.
-Later I bought some (like the hp12c and the hp-prime)
+Later I bought some just to have them.

-I bought this hp15c in 1988 and it was my first RPN calculator.
+I bought my hp15c in 1988 and it was my first RPN calculator.

 It has the right size and is robust.
 I am using it a lot